We may earn money or products from the companies mentioned in this post.

-Another handy resource – the Sacramento Rose Society’s website with a calendar for rose care through each month of the year!
+Another handy resource – the Sacramento Rose Society’s calendar for rose care through each month of the year!
 For January they have a list of five things to do, including “Prune all roses, except those that bloom once a year, through mid February.
 Those roses that only bloom once a year should be pruned after they bloom.
 However they can be pruned lightly to remove dead, injured, diseased, or crossing canes.”
 Happily, mine are already all pruned. 🙂

 Gardening – Roseville Tomatoes

 My senior mom enjoyed several years of bumper tomato crops in our garden in Roseville.
 She is no longer able to pursue that love, but several of our friends keep us posted on how it’s going.
 I heard last year that the regular tomatoes didn’t do so hot for them, but the cherry tomatoes did pretty well.
 How about yours?